Get to terms with Lane Splitting and why motorcycle riders do it.

-The term lane splitting, sometimes known as lane sharing, filtering or white-lining, refers to the process of a motorcyclist riding between lanes of stopped or slower moving traffic or moving between lanes to the front of traffic stopped at a traffic light.
+The term lane splitting, sometimes known as lane sharing or filtering (passing another vehicle in the same lane), refers to the process of a motorcyclist riding between lanes of stopped or slower moving traffic or moving between lanes to the front of traffic stopped at a traffic light.

 1) Travel at a speed that is no more than 20 km/h faster than other traffic – danger increases at higher speed differentials.